tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 ```

 ### Maps, Channels
 Finally for maps and channels we use the `referenceTypeBuiltin` helper.
-Its inner workings are a little magical, but what it ultimately does is take the address of the map/chan argument and reference its struct layout with zero offset, much like `unsafe.Pointer(uintptr(unsafe.Pointer(s)))`.

-This ends up returning the value of first struct field.
+Its inner workings are a little magical, but what it ultimately does is take the address of the map/chan argument and reference its struct layout with zero offset, much like `unsafe.Pointer(uintptr(unsafe.Pointer(s)))` which ends up returning the value of first struct field.
 ```go
 // referenceTypeBuiltin generates code for the len/cap builtins for maps and channels. func (s *state) referenceTypeBuiltin(n *ir.UnaryExpr, x *ssa.Value) *ssa.Value {